mawrkus/pull-request-review-guide/README.md

 Respect and humility remove all frictions.
 Clarity dissipes all doubts about your intentions.
 Suggesting creates the conditions for improvement.

-They help having better, more meaningful conversations and will save a lot of time and energy.
+At the end, the goal is to have better, more meaningful conversations and saving a lot of time and energy.

 #### Stop the "reply" hemorragy / Offer to talk in person

 Many replies to a comment might be the symptom of miscommunication, misunderstanding or lack of knowledge.
-This creates noise for everyone participating in the review.
+They can create a lot of noise for everyone participating in the review.

 Should it be the case, offer to talk in person to clarify the topic under discussion, to agree on the solution and/or to pair on any changes suggested.